ececyh/ros_tracksim_rl/README.md

  - 8 cars on straight 4 lane
  - reward : previous reward + collsion reward + repulsive reward

+**2018.9.8**
+1. fix a bug of reset function
+ - it will not stop the code

 ### How to use the environment